MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab03_Flow.md

 1. Add business process flow table to the solution.

    > [!IMPORTANT]
-   > You need to add the Business process flow table to the solution.
+   > You need to add the Business process flow table to the solution to prevent dependency errors when importing the solution.

    - Select **Add existing** and select **Table**.
    - Search for `build` and select the **New Build Site** table.